Update: 17 May 2022

 For a more in-depth analysis of the new FDI screening mechanisms, you can listen to the new episode of our podcast Loyens & Loeff Now.
 In this latest episode, FDI screening in the Netherlands, lawyers Victor van Nuland and Boyd Wolffers discuss the implications of these new regulations and their impact on the transaction practice.
 You can listen to our podcast via the link below, on your smartphone with the QR code below:

 or via your favorite podcast player:

-If you have any questions about one of these publications, or if you would like to discuss your specific situation, please do not hesitate to contact us.
+If you have any questions on this topic, or if you would like to discuss your specific situation, please do not hesitate to contact us.
 Our experts are always happy to advise you on this or any other subject.